Get Started with Bitnami Applications on Google Cloud Platform

 Update the user@hostname comment at the end of the SSH key content to bitnami.
 This will associate the SSH key with the bitnami user account that is already present on the server.
 The “Username” next to the form field will update accordingly.

 You should now be able to use any third-party SSH client and the corresponding private SSH key to log in to the server as the bitnami user.
-Check the How to connect to the server through SSH? for further information on this.
+Learn how to connect to the server through SSH.

 Step 4: Log in and start using WordPress